N9NE Group: Las Vegas

-Nine Group opened Drink in Las Vegas in 1995.
+The Nine Group opened Drink in Las Vegas in 1995.
 Six years later, in 2001, George J. Maloof, Jr. of the Maloof family and owner of the Palms Hotel and Casino asked DeGraff and Morton to recreate their Chicago steakhouse N9NE and after-hours Ghostbar at the Palms.
-N9NE opened Rain Nightclub, Ghostbar, N9NE Steakhouse, and Skin Pool Lounge - all at the Palms.
+N9NE opened Rain Nightclub, Ghostbar, N9NE Steakhouse, and Skin Pool Lounge — all at the Palms.

-For Earth Day 2009, the N9NE Group unveiled the Regional Transportation Commission of Southern Nevada's (RTC) first Grease BUs, powered by used vegetable oil from N9NE Steakhouse.
+For Earth Day 2009, the N9NE Group unveiled the Regional Transportation Commission of Southern Nevada's (RTC) first Grease Bus, powered by used vegetable oil from N9NE Steakhouse.